 His prior experience includes 14 years in the Federal Trade Commission’s (FTC) Divisions of Financial Practices, Policy and Evaluation, and Enforcement, where he was responsible for enforcement, interpretation, and rulemaking involving the federal consumer finance laws and the Federal Trade Commission Act.

 Mr. Jerison received his J.D. from the University of California, his M.L.T. from Georgetown University School of Law, and his B.A. (cum laude) from Yale University.

 Washington, DC (Jan.
 6, 2016) – Buckley Sandler LLP , a premier financial services, government enforcement and litigation law firm, announced today the promotion of 11 attorneys from three of the firm’s five offices, effective January 1, 2016.
-Katherine L. Halliday , Stephen M. LeBlanc and James T...In The News
+Katherine L. Halliday and Stephen M. LeBlanc of the...In The News

 On July 28, the CFPB announced that it is considering proposing a rule to “overhaul the debt collection market by capping collector contact attempts and by helping to ensure that companies collect the correct debt.”
 The CFPB released several related documents, including a report on third-party debt...Articles

 The fifth edition of the Practising Law Institute’s Consumer Financial Services Answer Book was published this month, with 29 Buckley Sandler attorneys contributing to this leading desk reference.
 The 2016 edition of the Consumer Financial Services Answer Book continues to provide practitioners...Articles